NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 }
 ```

 where `field` is the field to remove.
-For example to remove the `cases.project.project_id` field from the current
+For example, to remove the `cases.project.project_id` field from the current
-cohort's filter the following code can be used:
+cohort's filter, the following code can be used:

 ```typescript
 import {useCoreDispatch, removeCohortFilter} from '@gff/core';